-- A student on behavior probation will not be permitted to drive an automobile on campus. - A student on behavior probation may not be permitted to participate in class trips, off campus activities where the student represents Fuqua School, and field trips.
+- 1. A student on behavior probation will not be permitted to drive an automobile on campus. - 2.
+A student on behavior probation may not be permitted to participate in class trips, off campus activities where the student represents Fuqua School, and field trips.
 Students will be provided related assignments that will be completed on-campus. - 3.
-A student on behavior probation will be required to fulfill all classroom responsibilities, including those that may occur off campus, i.e., band performances.

-- 4. Students on behavior probation will not be eligible to participate in athletics including practicing or traveling with the team. - 5.
+A student on behavior probation will be required to fulfill all classroom responsibilities, including those that may occur off campus, i.e., band performances. - 4.
+Students on behavior probation will not be eligible to participate in athletics including practicing or traveling with the team. - 5.
 A student on behavior probation is not permitted to run for or hold an elected office.
 Students who go on probation while in office will be required to resign from that leadership position for the remainder of the academic year. - 6.
-If a student finishes the year on behavior probation, special arrangements will be made with the division head to address it before the start of the next academic year. - Students will have the opportunity to earn merit points for demonstration of Fuqua core values.
+If a student finishes the year on behavior probation, special arrangements will be made with the division head to address it before the start of the next academic year. - 7.
+Students will have the opportunity to earn merit points for demonstration of Fuqua core values.
 Each merit point earned will cancel out (or negate) one referral point. - 8.
-Parents are required to attend all review conferences with the Admissions Committee unless their presence is deemed unnecessary. - 9.
-As middle school is a time for students to learn and grow to a higher level of behavioral expectations, level one referrals for middle school students will not count toward the nine accumulated referral points for behavior probation.
+Parents are required to attend all review conferences with the Admissions Committee unless their presence is deemed unnecessary.

-Behavior Probation (Grades PK-5) - A student in grades PK-5 who has demonstrated continuous inappropriate behavior may be placed on behavior probation at the discretion of the Lower School Head.
+Behavior Probation (Grades PK-6) - A student in grades PK-6 who has demonstrated continuous inappropriate behavior may be placed on behavior probation at the discretion of the Lower School Head and/or the Admissions Committee.